THERE is a place up north, far from the monstrous traffic in Cebu City, that offers the best site for selfies and pre-nuptial pictorials.

 Commute: You can ride a habal-habal motorcycle with a fare of200 pesos back and forth.
-(Don’t be fooled by drivers asking for overpriced fare.)
+(Don’t be fooled by drivers asking for the overpriced fare.)

 Since Sirao Flower Farm is currently a one stop destination for almost everyone, the owner asks for a payment of 50 pesos.

 Reminder: Please be advised that the first flower garden is not the Original Sirao flower farm garden.
 They just copied the concept of the original Sirao Garden which is located after the first garden.
 That is why the owner puts the name on the garden “Little Amsterdam”.
-BJ Farm are the names of the farmers.
+BJ Farm is the names of the farmers.